Center

 Open Interval

-Open Interval, a pioneering new partnership between Gibney and the New York City-based Simons Foundation is a collaborative choreographic residency that focuses on research and process to explore the connections between science and dance.
-A cohort of emerging and established choreographers are provided with studio space, financial support, and access to scientific researchers over a period of nine months, with the aim of conducting focused research related to the basic elements of their practice through exchange, dialogue, and collaboration.
+A pioneering partnership between Gibney and the New York City-based Simons Foundation, Open Interval is a collaborative choreographic residency that focuses on research and process to explore the connections between science and dance.
+Each year, two choreographers are provided with studio space, financial support, and paired with scientific researchers over a period of 10 months, with the aim of conducting focused research related to the basic elements of their practice through exchange, dialogue, and collaboration.

 Learn more